Brand Names: Desferal

 What is deferoxamine (Desferal)?

-Deferoxamine is used to treat iron overload caused by blood transfusions in adults and children at least 3 years old.
+Deferoxamine is also used to treat chronic (long-term) iron overload caused by repeated blood transfusions.

 Deferoxamine may also be used for purposes not listed in this medication guide.